cmudig/draco2/docs/facts/schema.md

-# Schema Description
+# Data and Schema

-The schema describes what we know about the dataset and the fields in the data.
-Besides general statistics about the whole dataset, the schema also has information about field types and field statistics.
+In Draco, you can describe what you know about the dataset and the fields in the data.
+There can be only one dataset in a Draco program.

+Besides general statistics about the whole dataset, the schema has information about field types and field statistics.

+You can use Draco's [data schema API](../api/schema.ipynb) to generate a schema description from a file or Pandas dataframe.

 ## Dataset Properties